msalibian/RBF/paper.md

 more flexible than linear models, not affected by the curse of dimensionality, and also allow the exploration of individual covariate effects.
 Standard algorithms to fit these models can be highly susceptible to the presence of a few atypical or outlying observations in the data.
 The ``RBF`` [@RBF] package for R implements the robust estimator for additive models of @BoenteMartinezSalibian2017, which can resist the damaging effect of outliers in the training set.

 # Statement of Need

-The purpose of ``RBF`` is to provide a user-friendly implementation of the robust kernel-based estimation procedure for additive models proposed in @BoenteMartinezSalibian2017, which are resistant to the presence of potentially atypical or outlying observations in the training set.
+The purpose of ``RBF`` is to provide a user-friendly implementation of the robust kernel-based estimation procedure for additive models proposed in
+@BoenteMartinezSalibian2017, which is resistant to the presence of potentially atypical or outlying observations in the training set.

 # Implementation Goals